garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Complimentary.md

-- colours that are located oppo
+- colours that are located opposite the colour wheel such as red & green, yellow & purple